FlaccidFacade/cliSkeleton/README.md

 # design clarifications

-  This is designed under the assumption that no values in the csv files are empty
+  This is designed under the assumption that no values in the csv files are empty, the paths/files given are valid and exist

   The error response is different from the prompt.
 I believe erros should have more information.
   The weights error does not completely replace the report.
 There is still data to be viewed/used if there are other courses with valid weights.
 For this reasoning I implimented the error report in a way to have the error appear at lower level if needed.
 Additionally I added more errors and return values to help identify issues.